LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **MaxItemsRetrievedInFolderFilter** (default: `20`, v1.43.0): sets the maximum number of folders displayed in the folder filter that is displayed in the documents page (and other pages).

 * **FlowActionTitleDisplayedByDefault** (v1.46.0): if `true` displays the participant title box by default.

+* **UseOrganizationNameAsNotificationsSenderName** (v1.47.0): if `true` notifications regarding documents are sent using the organization name as sender name.

+* **ParticipantWelcomeMessageIntervalInMinutes** (default: `0`, v1.47.0): if positive defines the amount of minutes that will be waited to send a participant welcome message notification after he signed a document for the first time (and has not set his password yet).
+Any negative value will disable this notification.

 <a name="billing-settings" />
 ###  *Billing* Settings (v1.40.0)